-How to make cumulative data
+How to make your data cumulative

 For your bar chart race to display correctly, your data needs to be cumulative.

 This means that the values in each row will build from left to right, with the next column's raw value being added to the sum in the last column.
-This can also be described as a sequence of partial sums of a given data set, or adding a summation of data as it grows with time.
+This can also be described as a sequence of partial sums of a given dataset or adding a summation of data as it grows with time.

 If your bars are frantically jumping up and down the screen like in the below example, this is probably because your data isn't cumulative.